nicohman/nicohman.github.io/index.md

 - [eidolon](https://git.sr.ht/~nicohman/eidolon): A tool to manage and launch games on linux with minimalized bloat.

 - [raven](https://git.sr.ht/~nicohman/raven): A Rust-based theme manager for linux, supporting over 15 different ways to customize your rice.
+It also has a reasonably in-depth wiki [here](https://man.sr.ht/~nicohman/raven).

 - [usb-main](https://github.com/nicohman/usb-main): A nodejs-based CLI tool to download, update, and burn images of Linux distros automatically.